Northern cardinal: Relationship with humans

+In Cherokee mythology, the cardinal is associated with the sun and is a symbol of good luck.

 The northern cardinal is found in residential areas throughout its range.
 Bird feeders attract it by using feeders containing seeds, particularly sunflower seeds and safflower seeds.
 An increase in backyard feeding by humans has increased the range of this species, with an estimated global range of 5,800,000 km2 and a global population of some 100 million.
 Populations appear to remain stable or increasing.

 Cardinals were once prized as pets due to their bright color and distinctive song.
 In the United States, this species is protected under the Migratory Bird Treaty Act of 1918, which also banned their sale as cage birds.
 It is illegal to take, kill, or possess northern cardinals, and violation of the law is punishable by a fine of up to US$15,000 and imprisonment of up to six months.
 It is also protected by the Convention for the Protection of Migratory Birds in Canada.

 A study conducted in 2016 in Atlanta, Georgia, on West Nile virus transmission in the United States found that unlike other species, northern cardinals biologically suppress the disease upon infection.